 Milton Keynes Angling Association is the local coarse (non-trout) angling body, making fishing available on the majority of waters where angling is allowed in and around the city.
 Run by volunteers, MKAA is a non-profit distributing organisation which puts all its income back into the sport.
 All reasonably behaved people who want to share the pleasures of fishing are welcome.
 To fish on MK waters, anglers must hold a rod licence and be a member of the MKAA.
 Venues include Parks Trust lakes Furzton, Willen, Caldecotte, Lodge and Teardrops.

-There are two other clubs operating on Parks Trust land; Deanshanger and the Stratfords Angling Association (DSAA) and Boxmoor and District Angling Society (BDAS).
-DSAA permit at the stretch of river at Passenham, contact club secretary Terry Valentine on 01908 565446 for permit information.
-BDAS permit some of the River Ouse in Stony Stratford, information can be found on their website http://www.bdas.org/ or email email@example.com
+There are one other club operating on Parks Trust land; Deanshanger and the Stratfords Angling Association (DATS).
+DATS permit covers the stretch of river at Old Stratford, contact club secretary Terry Valentine on 01908 565446 for permit information.

 Crayfishing is allowed on some of the lakes and rivers in Milton Keynes.
 Anyone wanting to trap for crayfish must obtain a permission from the Environment Agency and landowners permission must be obtained through Milton Keynes Angling Association before trapping crayfish in MK waters.